-This traditional 7 Layer Salad recipe is a tasty dish with true Southern charm!
-Seven delicious layers of lettuce, bacon, peas, cheese, onions, tomatoes, and boiled eggs make up this hearty salad, all combined with a creamy mayo dressing.
-It’s the perfect dish for potlucks, barbecues, and simple lunches!
+This traditional 7 Layer Salad recipe is one of my favorites, packed with true Southern charm!
+I layer lettuce, bacon, peas, cheese, onions, tomatoes, and boiled eggs to create a hearty salad, all drizzled with a creamy mayo dressing.
+It’s one of my go-tos for potlucks, barbecues, and simple lunches!

 A 7 layer salad with bacon, peas, lettuce, onions, tomatoes, cheese, and eggs in a bowl.